Martyn Auty

-Auty is most famous for his series producing, having worked on Heartbeat and A Touch of Frost during the 1990s, however, he has also worked on a variety of other styles of programme.
-These include Lenny Live and Unleashed, Soul Survivors, Four Fathers and A Gentleman's Relish.
-The latter, which starred Billy Connolly, was made for the BBC in 2001.
-Auty returned to shooting a new series of A Touch of Frost in 2009.
+Auty is best known for his series producing, having worked on Heartbeat PD James's A Certain Justice and A Touch of Frost during the 1990s, however, he also produced a variety of other styles of programme.
+These include Lenny Live and Unleashed, Soul Survivors, Beyond the Groove and Gentlemen's Relish.
+The latter, which starred Billy Connolly, and Sarah Lancashire was made independently for the BBC in 2001.
+Auty returned to shooting a new series of A Touch of Frost in 2008.

-Auty has also ventured into making motion pictures, having produced A Foreign Field (1993), Heidi (2005), and most recently Ways to Live Forever (2010).
+Auty has also moved into making motion pictures, having produced A Foreign Field (1993), Heidi (2005), and Ways to Live Forever (2010).
+Moving to France in 2015, Auty founded a small Franco-British film festival with guests including Greta Scacchi and Christopher Hampton.
+More recently he wrote a screenplay entitled Mr Ping Pong about the Nixon-Mao summit of 1971 facilitated by international table tennis guru Ivor Montagu.
+He is currently co-writing with John Boorman a screenplay entitled The Asgard Sisters and writing his first stage play, in French, about Napoleon's surrender to the British in 1815.